 - The reputation of the business – If you are recognized as one of the leading planners or designers in your market, you will be able to charge more for your services.
 You will also benefit from word-of-mouth and referrals from past clients and other wedding professionals.

 - Marketing knowledge – Being able to market yourself to your target clients can make a significant difference in how much money you make as an event planner.
 If you haven’t signed up for the Planner’s Lounge email list, you can sign up here to download our complimentary marketing guide.
 You can also read through our previous posts on marketing and branding

 - Types of services offered – For newer planners who are offering “day-of” and “month-of” planning services, the salary will be lower than an experienced planner offering full-service planning and design.

-- Number of planners on staff – If you have a team of planners taking on events or staff who support large-scale productions that you plan, your business will usually make more money than a solo business owner.
+- Number of planners on staff – If you have a team of event planners taking on events or staff who support large-scale productions that you plan, your business will usually make more money than a solo business owner.